Scams in the parking lot

 Fake parking tickets

-You park your car somewhere you’re unfamiliar with.
-There is a ticket on your windshield whipper.
+You park your car somewhere unfamiliar to you.
+There is a ticket on your windshield wiper.

-The ticket conveniently label the website where you can pay for the parking violation and if you visit the website you may be a victim of identity theft when you paid with your credit card.
+The ticket conveniently shows the website where you can pay for the parking violation and if you visit the website you may be a victim of identity theft when you pay with your credit card.

 Real Life Parking Lot and Street Scams

 The call comes in.
 The deep, calm voice of a corporate manager is on the other end of the line.
 He explains that someone stole a customer’s wallet from the store where you work and that $1,500 was missing from it when it was recovered and returned.
 He asks you to take the money from a safe at the store and deliver it to a person in a nearby parking lot.
 Read more here: Man arrested in store call scams: Workers tricked to deliver cash